Jexasa/SQLi-sqlmap-challenge/README.md

    * Intercept the request with BurpSuite (or whatever you prefer)
    * Save the request in a .txt file (because sqlmap works best with a .txt file)
    ```
-      sqlmap -u <url> -r <file_path.txt> --dbs
+      sqlmap -r <file_path.txt> --dbs
              -r Specifies a file to read the get request instead of the url
    ```

 ## List all the tables of a database